Western Carolina Regional Airport

-Western Carolina Regional Airport (ICAO: KRHP, FAA LID: RHP) is a county-owned public-use airport located 2 mi west of the central business district of Andrews, in Cherokee County, North Carolina, United States.
+Western Carolina Regional Airport (ICAO: KRHP, FAA LID: RHP) is the westernmost general aviation airport in North Carolina.
+It is a county-owned public-use airport located 2 mi west of the central business district of Andrews, in Cherokee County.
 It was formerly known as Andrews-Murphy Airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned RHP by the FAA and has no assignment from the IATA (which assigned RHP to Ramechhap, Nepal).
 The airport's ICAO identifier is KRHP.